aartur/mschematool/README.md

 Migrations
 ==========
 An SQL migration is a file with SQL statements.
 All statements are executed within a single database transaction.
-It means that when one of statements fail, all the changes made by previous statements are ROLLBACKed and a migration isn't recorder as executed.
+It means that when one of statements fail, all the changes made by previous statements are ROLLBACKed and a migration isn't recorded as executed.

 A CQL migration (Apache Cassandra) is a file with CQL statements delimited with a `;` character.
 When execution of a statement fails, a migration isn't recorded as executed, but changes made by previous statements aren't canceled (due to no support for transactions).